bikramjeet/sanitation/README.md

   - [isPositiveInteger](#ispositiveinteger) - Check non zero positive integer value from the string
   - [isPositiveIntegerArray](#ispositiveintegerarray) - Check non zero positive integer value from the string in an array
   - [isValidEmail](#isvalidemail) - Check valid email
-  - [isValidDate](#isvaliddate) - Check valid calendar date along with the specified date format
+  - [isValidDate](#isvaliddate) - Check valid calendar date along with the specified date format and covert to expected date format if required

 ## Install